 Something many families don't know is that nursery schools are not typically full-day programs.
-They are often fantastic, play-based learning centers for preschool-aged children, but have horrible hours, like 9am to 11am or 12pm.
-A nursery school as your main child care solution typically doesn’t cut it if you have two working parents.
+They are often fantastic, educational-based learning centers for preschool-aged children, but have rigid hours, from 9 am to 12 pm.
+A nursery school as your main childcare solution typically doesn’t cut it if you have two working parents.
+This is a great option if you’re a stay-at-home parent, looking to socialize your child for a few hours each day.

 Create a Nanny Share with someone from the preschool.

-Use your zipcode to narrow down families you want to match with on Nanny Lane, then indicate that you are looking for a family from your nursery school.
+Use your zip code to narrow down families you want to match with on Nanny Lane, then indicate that you are looking for a family from your nursery school and you can get started on your hunt for a share.

 Create a Nanny Share with someone who has a baby.